Midwestern Criminal Justice Association

 STUDENT POSTER COMPETITION

-Procedures and Guidelines:
+Procedures and Guidelines (highlights below):

 • Students may compete in both the paper and poster competition.